FAQ

 (1) Remove bread from freezer.
 Remove all packaging materials.

 (2) Place bread on the counter.
-Protect with parchment paper or paper towels, top and bottom.
+Protect with parchment paper or tea towels, top and bottom.

 (3) Thaw overnight (8+ hours) at room temperature.